h55nick/readmes/README.md

 TL;DR: I am here to make sure our team is successful, happy, and working on the things that are most important to help our customers, improve our product, and improve our business.
 More granularly:

 1. I am here to make sure *you are both successful and happy*: I want you to improve your technical skills, grow your career, enjoy your work, and believe in both our team's and our company's mission.
 2. I am here to make sure our *team is successful and pointed in the right direction*.
-You might hear Dharmesh talking about [aligning vectors](https://thinkgrowth.org/what-elon-musk-taught-me-about-growing-a-business-c2c173f5bff3): I am here to make sure our team is all aligned and pushing in the same direction.
-3. I write some code too :smiley: (maybe)
+3. I write some code too (maybe)

-Additionally: My job is _not_ to tell you exactly what to do and how to do it.
-It is also not to be the "official decision maker" for our team.
-I might have thoughts on your code, and I expect you to have thoughts on mine.
-In the end, you own your code and if you have a good reason for doing something, you should do it.
-When I asked some other people for feedback on this README, one asked about this point, and then said something I thought was poignant: "I am _accountable_ for the decisions the team make, even if I’m not the one making them most of the time."
-I also want to point out that I expect, overtime, every developer that joins the team to be a better developer than myself, in some cases this is already true.
-I will rely on your technical advice as we continue to grow and I become less familair with every line of the codebase and you become more.
+Additionally: My job is _not_ to tell you exactly *what* to do nor *how* to do it.
+This is why I avoid writing your tickets, I'm also very bad at it, and let the project leads run the research spikes.
+My job is also not to be the "official decision maker" for our team.
+I am _accountable_ for the decisions the team make, even if I’m not the one making them most of the time.
+I also want to point out that I expect, overtime, every developer that joins the team to become a better developer than myself, in some cases this is already true.
+I will rely on your technical advice as we continue to grow and I become less familair with every line of the codebase, and you become more.

 ## Feedback